Djohnnie/CSharpWars/README.md

 A robot can walk around the arena and fight other robots in order to win by combining basic C#, .NET logic and a list of predefined moves.
 Because a robot is governed by a health and stamina property, his time in the arena is limited and he must use his stamina wisely and take care of his health.

-In a single turn, your robot can walk forward, turn 90 degrees in each direction or completely turn around 180 degrees.
-You can even teleport your robot to another location within a predefined range to be able to cover more distance.
-Actually moving to another location will drain stamina from your available pool, turning on the spot will be free.
-Additionally you can fight using a melee kick or hit, or you can throw objects within a predefined range to cause damage and drain health from your opponents.
-If you are a kamikaze, you can even make your robot self destruct and cause mayhem to all robots in your vicinity.
+In a single turn, the players' robot can walk forward, turn 90 degrees in each direction or completely turn around 180 degrees.
+The player can even teleport its robot to another location within a predefined range to be able to cover more distance.
+Actually moving to another location will drain stamina from its available pool, but turning on the spot will be free.
+Additionally the player can make its robot fight using a melee kick or hit, or throw objects within a predefined range to cause damage and drain health from its opponents.
+If the players' robot is a kamikaze, he can even make it self destruct and cause mayhem to all robots in its vicinity.
 Because the same script is run on each turn, it could be helpful to store and persist data between turns.
 Each robot will also be able to see the space in front of him by looking to the arena.
-This will give you the data needed to pursue the demise of your worst enemy within the arena!
+This will provide the robot the data needed to pursue the demise of its worst enemy within the arena!

 ### Technology